eduardogirardi/kipp/README.md

-# khip
+# kipp

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of khip is fit hypsometric model
+The goal of kipp processing of inventory parcels

 ## Installation